Cleric-K/vJoySerialFeeder/Docs/Quickstart.md

       * `Enable` tells that you want to map this bit.
       * `Button` selects the Virtual Joystick button you want to command with this bit.
         Normally, a zero bit results in depressed button and one bit - in pressed.
 If you want the reverse - check `Invert`.
-	  * `Failsafe Output` determines what the button state will be in case of Failsafe.\
+	  * `Failsafe Output` determines what the button state will be in case of Failsafe.
 	  * For `Trigger` mode see the description for the Button Mapping.

       After a button has been mapped its virtual button id is shown in the box.
 If the button is inverted an overbar is shown above the number.

       > For unmapped bits (no number shown) the color of the box represents the _input_ bit.
 For mapped bits the color represents the virtual button state.

-9. Save your your configuration as a `Profile`.
+9. Save your configuration as a `Profile`.
 Enter a profile name in the text box and click `Save`.
 The last used profile is automatically loaded on next run.

 10. Enjoy!